Core care

 Also known as: Painters Palette, Anthurium andraeanum album, Anthurium andraeanum delicatissimum

-Flamingo Flower grows best in bright indirect light - water when the top layer has dried, and avoid constantly wet soil, which is a common cause of problems.
+In practice, Flamingo Flower stays happiest in bright indirect light.
+Water when the top layer has dried, and keep the roots out of constantly wet soil.

 Core care